 This course will present theories and models of counseling couples, partners, and family systems.
 Emphasis is placed on relational and participatory couple and family-centered practices that promote, support, and enhance partners' and family members' competence and confidence in various aspects of their lives.
 Students will explore how characteristics of systems can influence partner and family interactions and functioning across the lifespan.
 Learners will gain knowledge in culturally-responsive assessment techniques and intervention strategies used in intimate relationship and family counseling.
 The course will provide the opportunity to build a strong theoretical foundation, allowing for application with couples, partners, and families in counseling.
 Learners will engage in activities related to family and intimate relationship assessment, interventions, and the integration of approaches to couples, partners, and families in counseling.
+Registration is limited by program of study.

 Prerequisites: CMC-620, CMC-622, CMC-642

-- Describe theories and practices of counseling couples, partners, and families - Explain the historical roots of couple and family counseling and therapy - Summarize theories and models of family development and transitions across the family life-cycle - Explain how diverse backgrounds, cultures, lifestyles, circumstances, and communities influence families and relationships - Describe the professional, ethical, legal, and cross-cultural issues related to practicing couple, partners, and family counseling findings, and practical applications of the biopsychosocial consequences of experiences of prejudice and discrimination in society.
-This seminar will feature research and scholarship that highlights experiences of racism, sexism, classism, heterosexism, etc. Learners will gain knowledge about how experiences related to race, gender, culture, sexuality, and privilege in society can lead to differential treatment, especially for persons that hold underrepresented and marginalized identities.
-This seminar will include strategies for the assessment and treatment of experiences of discrimination and their mental health impact.
+- Describe theories and practices of counseling couples, partners, and families - Explain the historical roots of couple and family counseling and therapy - Summarize theories and models of family development and transitions across the family life-cycle - Explain how diverse backgrounds, cultures, lifestyles, circumstances, and communities influence families and relationships - Describe the professional, ethical, legal, and cross-cultural issues related to practicing couple, partners, and family counseling